luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

 ```

-We have one last thing to add to the registration middleware: the storage of the registrated customers.
+We have one last thing to add to the registration middleware: the storage of the registered customers.
 For that we'll verify that the persistance function is called exactly once with the same arguments as the ones provided in the request

 ```JavaScript